 18. Botanic Gardens – for exotic tree species and tropical plants

-Botanic Gardens is an essential part of Belfast’s Victorian heritage and a popular meeting place for residents, students, and tourists.
+The 19th-century Botanic Gardens are an essential part of Belfast’s Victorian heritage and a popular meeting place for residents, students, and tourists.

 Formerly known as the Belfast Botanic Garden, the site contained exotic tree species and impressive plant collections from the southern hemisphere, many of which can still be seen in the park.